 Coleus makes an attractive addition indoors or outdoors, although it does not tolerate cold weather and should be brought indoors once the temperature drops below 50º F. Coleus prefers bright, but indirect sunlight.
 If direct sunlight touches the plants leaves the colors become less brightly colored.
 Outside this plant needs total shade or only the most mild morning sunlight.
 A greenhouse environment is a good choice for Coleus blumei.

 According to the USDA NASS Census of Horticulture 2014, coleus has a value of $14.3 million dollars annually.
-This crop is grown throughout the US with 9 states (CA, FL, GA, IL, MI, MN, NY, OR, and VA) producing more than $1 million annually.
+This crop is grown throughout the US with 9 states (CA, FL, GA, IL, MI, MN, NY, OR, and VA) producing the most wholesales annually.

 Main Disease Problems

 Two important diseases of coleus are the downy mildew (Peronospora lamii) that makes leaves brownish and can also cause leaf curling and twisting, and the impatiens necrotic spot virus which causes brown or yellow spots on leaves, rings, black or brown stem discoloration, and brown leaf veins, ultimately resulting in plant death.
 Foliar nematodes (Aphelencoides sp.) can also cause leaf discoloration.

 Coleus have a wide variety of pests such as thrips (which vectors impatiens necrotic spot virus), twospotted spider mite (Tetranychus urticae), cyclamen mite (Phytonemus pallidus), greenhouse whiteflies (Trialeurodes vaporariorum), mealybugs ( Planococcus sp.), fungus gnats and slugs.